 The TYPRUN parameter specifies special JES2 and JES3 processing.
 For TYPRUN=HOLD or TYPRUN=JCLHOLD, the operator must be informed of what event is to occur.
 When the event has occurred, the operator releases the job from hold status, thereby allowing it to be selected for processing.
-The TYPRUN parameter can also specify that the JCL for a job be scanned for syntax errors and, for JES2, that the input deck is converted directly to a SYSOUT data set and scheduled for output processing.
+The TYPRUN parameter can also specify that the JCL for a job be scanned for syntax errors and, for JES2, that the input deck is converted directly to a SYSOUT data set and specifies that the job is to be held prior to execution until the operator releases the job.
+However, if an error occurs during input service processing, the job will not be held, but will be scheduled for Reader-Interpreter/Converter-Interpreter processing (JES3) or output and purge processing (JES2).